General hydrodynamic features of elastoviscoplastic fluid flows through randomised porous media: Conclusions and discussion

 As previously observed in numerous number of studies on viscoelastic liquids, high elasticity of the fluid (i.e.~high $Wi$) results in unsteadiness, chaos and finally elastic turbulence in the inertialess regime \cite{Steinberg2021}; see \cite{de2017viscoelastic} in the context of porous media flows.
+In elastoviscoplastic fluid flows in a periodic cell (i.e.~model porous media), we previously observed a transition to time-dependent oscillations at $Bn=10$ and $Wi\approx0.5$ \cite{de2018elastoviscoplastic}, using a volume-penalization IBM approach with $>700$ grid points over each cylinder surface.
 In elastoviscoplastic fluids, the elastic behaviour is characterised by $Wi \times Bn$ as evidenced both computationally and experimentally in our previous studies \cite{chaparian2019adaptive,Izbassarov2020,Izbassarov2021,villalba2023}.
 Hence, even at relatively small Weissenberg numbers, if the Bingham number is sufficiently high, the unsteadiness appears; here we quantified this behaviour in Figs.~\ref{fig:Pre_Ins} and \ref{fig:Pre_Ins_NotC} where the pressure drop is shown as a function of time.
 Also, the effect of porosity has been discussed: at low solid volume fractions (e.g.~$\phi=10\%$), the flow is steady at low $Bn$ and $Wi$, while increasing the volume fraction to $\phi=20\%$ or $30\%$ makes the flow unsteady at the same low $Wi$ and $Bn$.
 In summary, the pressure drop is smaller and time-independent (steady) when the medium is more porous and the flow is at low $Bn$ and $Wi$ numbers.
 Conversely, for larger values of the Bingham number, Weissenberg number and the solid volume fraction, the pressure drop becomes considerably time-dependent.
 This is in line with studies of viscoelastic fluids in porous media, see e.g. \cite{Kumar2022}.
 Recent studies \cite{Haward2021} have suggested that the number of stagnation points in the flow affects the onset of elastic turbulence.
 The number of stagnation points naturally increases with the solid volume fraction, but also depends on the precise geometric configuration in the disordered porous medium \cite{Walkama2020,Haward2021}.
 Elastic turbulence results in a sudden increase in drag above a certain Weissenberg number threshold in viscoelastic flows through porous media \cite{Browne2021}.
 Hypothetically, if this were to happen in elastoviscoplastic flows as well when $Wi \times Bn$ becomes very large, then our conclusion of drag reduction by elasticity may change.
 Characterising the elastoviscoplastic turbulence in porous media is, however, beyond the scope of the present work.